xin-xia/xin-xia.github.io/publication.md

 73. Junxiao Han, Shuiguang Deng, <strong>Xin Xia</strong>, Dongjing Wang and Jianwei Yin.
 "Characterization and Prediction of Popular Projects on GitHub".
 The 42nd Annual International Computers, Software & Applications Conference (COMPSAC 2019).
 Accepted as a Short Paper. <a href="compsac19.pdf">[PDF]</a> <br />

 82. Zhe Jin, Kong Yik Chee <strong>Xin Xia</strong>.
 "What Do Developers Discuss about Biometric APIs?"
 35th IEEE International Conference on Software Maintenance and Evolution (ICSME 2019).
-Accepted as a Short Paper. <br />
+Accepted as a Short Paper.  <a href="icsme193.pdf">[PDF]</a><br />

 81. Liang Cai, Haoye Wang, Qiao Huang, <strong>Xin Xia</strong>, Zhenchang Xing,  David Lo. " BIKER: A Tool for Bi-Information Source Based API Method Recommendation".
 The 27th ACM Joint European Software Engineering Conference and Symposium on the Foundations of Software Engineering (ESEC/FSE 2019).
 Accepted as a tool demo paper. <a href="fse191.pdf">[PDF]</a> (<strong> Best Tool Demo Award</strong>)<br />